 For many people, especially those who cook dinner, meditation before dinner is not really possible.
 And that’s ok too.

 Just as a morning meditation sets us up for the next several hours, an early evening meditation can do the same for our evenings.
 If your schedule allows, it’s a great way to bring peace throughout your whole day and night.

 This one is a bit of a controversy.
 Some people say this confuses sleep with meditation.
 Not only this, but they say that rather than becoming more fully alert and aware in meditation, they become sleepy and doze off.

 Certainly, as stated in the previous section, meditating earlier in the evening gives you a chance to experience more of the benefits of meditation.

 However, from my experience, meditating before bed has its advantages too.
-For one, when I meditate in the evening with the intention to fall asleep, I usually fall asleep in under two minutes.
+For one, when I meditate in the evening / night with the intention to fall asleep, I usually fall asleep in under two minutes.
 The quieting of the mind sets me up for a quick, deep and peaceful sleep.

 Second, when I meditate before bed but I need to make sure I don’t doze off because I didn’t have a chance to do my second meditation of the day yet, I make sure to do it either sitting up or with some pillows under me to prop my head up.
 This way I avoid falling asleep.